How Glass Blocks Were Made

 This illustration shows three different mechanisms for holding the inverted block.
 Note that the glass has fallen, creating a peak on the top of the block.

 Read the text: Cambridge Patent PDF

-This Westmoreland Glass Company mould belongs to Greg A. Jennings, who acquired it from Charles West Wilson, grandson of one of the co-founders of Westmoreland.
+This Westmoreland Glass Company mold belongs to Greg A. Jennings, who acquired it from Charles West Wilson, grandson of one of the co-founders of Westmoreland.

-The wood handles were added for ease in demonstrating how the mould works, and are not original.
+The wood handles were added for ease in demonstrating how the mold works, and are not original.

 The plunger is inserted through the molten glass to form the holes.

 The familiar shape of a Westmoreland block bottom with rectangular feet

 This Westmoreland flower frog is a perfect match to the mold shown above.
 You can clearly see that the bottoms of the conical shafts of the plunger were smaller than the holes in the mold.
 This explains the seepage of the glass around the conical shafts, which is broken off after the block has cooled.